 Contrary to what you may be thinking, these cookies are not savory crackers or anything of the sort.
 In fact, you can't even taste the mayonnaise as you eat these and their texture is close to that of shortbread cookies.

 Prep time: 15 minutes

-Number of cookies: I didn't count them, but there was definitely more than 30.
+Number of cookies: I didn't count them, but there were definitely more than 30.
 This number will vary, depending on the size of your cookies.

 What You'll Need

-- 200 g butter: Preferably unsalted, but any kind works.
+- 200 grams butter, preferably unsalted, but any kind works

 - 1 egg